Date

 Statute of limitations on debt in Ontario

 Let’s say you have a $7,000 credit card debt while living in Ontario.
 Suddenly you’re unable to pay due to emergency repairs on a flooded basement.
-Two years after the first missed payment, your creditor won’t be able to bring you to court, but they can still send collectors.
+Two years after the first missed payment, your creditor won’t be able to bring you to court.

 Statute of limitations on debt in BC